Ian Dickson (TV personality): 1989–2004: Recording industry

 In 1989, Dickson joined Sony Music UK (then CBS Records) as a press officer, managing Public Enemy, LL Cool J, Midnight Oil, Warrant and Michael Bolton.
 In 1990, he moved to the Epic Records label as a marketing executive working with Pearl Jam, Ozzy Osbourne, Living Colour, Screaming Trees and Celine Dion.
 He became Director of International for Sony UK in 1993, overseeing global strategies for all Epic and S2 label artists, including Jamiroquai, Des'ree, Reef, Manic Street Preachers and Basia.
 He moved to A&M Records UK in 1994 as Director of International, looking after acts such as Chris De Burgh, Therapy, Del Amitri, The Bluetones and the Mowax label, including DJ Shadow, Money Mark and U.N.C.L.E.

 In 2001, he moved to Sydney to take up the position of General Manager of Marketing for Sony BMG Australia, and remained in the role until August 2004.

 2003–2004: Australian Idol

 In 2003, Dickson took up his best-known role—as the "nasty" judge on Australian Idol in the first and second seasons—alongside fellow judges Marcia Hines and Mark Holden.
 The first series premiered on 27 July 2003 on Network Ten.
-A large majority of viewers initially disliked him for his insensitive, cold attitude (including controversial comments on a female contestant's weight), but towards the end of his tenure he became popular for his candid assessments of performances based on his expertise and experience within the record industry.
-He was also Australia's judge at the first (and so far only) World Idol in December 2003.
+Viewers initially disliked him for his insensitive, cold attitude (including controversial comments on a female contestant's weight), but towards the end of his tenure he became popular for his candid assessments of performances based on his expertise and experience within the record industry.

+Dickson also served as Australia’s judge on the first (and only) World Idol in December 2003, where he caused a stir with his comment to Norwegian Idol winner Kurt Nilsen: “Kurt, you are a hell of a marketing challenge, because you have the voice of an angel, but you look like a Hobbit.”
+Nilsen ultimately won the competition with 106 points.